-Do not pulse new dust collectors or replacement cartridges until the cartridges are properly seasoned, as instructed in the dust-collector owner's manual.
-Pulsing unseasoned cartridges can decrease the efficiency of dust collectors and cause premature cartridge failure.
+Do not pulse new dust collectors or replacement cartridges until the cartridges are properly seasoned, as instructed in the dustcollector operation manual.
+Pulsing unseasoned cartridges can decrease the efficiency of dust collector and cause premature cartridge failure.

 4.1 Media Loading